Trusted WordPress tutorials, when you need them most.

 For WordPress themes without the full site editing feature, you can add the search block or widget to your sidebar or any widget-ready area.

-Go to the Appearance » Widgets page and add the ‘Search’ block/widget to the sidebar where you want to display the search form.
+To do this, you’ll want to head over to Appearance » Widgets from your WordPress dashboard.
+Then, you can add the ‘Search’ block/widget to the sidebar where you want to display the search form.

 Add search widget to a sidebar

-Next, you need to find a transparent image for the search icon.
+Next, let’s find a transparent image for the search icon.

-For the sake of this tutorial, we are using this image.
-It is suitable for dark backgrounds (feel free to use it on your website).
+For this tutorial, we are using this image as it’s suitable for dark backgrounds (feel free to use it on your website).

 If you need to make your own search icon, then it would be great to create a transparent PNG image with dimensions of no more than 50×50 pixels.

-Once you have the image icon, you need to upload it to your website.
-Go to the Media » Add New page and upload your search icon image.
+The next step is to upload the icon to your website.
+Simply go to Media » Add New and click ‘Select Files’ to upload your search icon image.

 Upload search icon

-Once uploaded, click on the ‘Copy URL to clipboard’ button, and then paste this URL into a plain text editor like Notepad or TextEdit.
+Once uploaded, you’ll want to click on the ‘Copy URL to clipboard’ button and paste the URL into a plain text editor like Notepad or TextEdit.

 WPCode allows you to easily add custom code snippets in WordPress.
-It is easy to use, and your code will not be affected by theme updates or when you switch to a different theme.
+It’s easy to use, and your code will not be affected by theme updates or when you switch to a different theme.

-First, you need to install and activate the free WPCode plugin.
-For more details, see our step-by-step guide on how to install a WordPress plugin.
+So, let’s install and activate the free WPCode plugin.
+If you need help, you can see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you need to visit the Code Snippets page in your WordPress admin dashboard.
+Upon activation, simply visit the Code Snippets page in your WordPress admin dashboard.
 Then, just click the ‘Add New’ button at the top.

 Add new snippet

-Now, you need to paste the following code into the ‘Code Preview’ box.
+Now, you can paste the following code into the ‘Code Preview’ box:

 <style type="text/css">